 3. Get an up-close view of the giant Swarovski crystal star that graces the top of the Christmas tree.
 There's a duplicate on the north side of the plaza.
 The real star weighs almost 600 pounds and sports 25,000 crystals, but you can get a miniature ornament-sized one for your own tree at the concourse-level Swarovski shop.
 Another fun tree-lighting fact: The 45,000 multi-colored lights adorning the big tree would amount to five miles worth of lights if unwound and stretched across the streets of NYC.

 4. Where better to have breakfast with Santa than underneath the most famous Christmas tree in the country?
 Break bread with Santa at Rock Center Cafe or The Sea Grill, then go for a twirl at the rink.
 Seats go fast, so make your reservation early.

 Visit American Girl Place for some holiday style.
 Photo by Jody Mercier

 5. Duck into the glittering American Girl Place on the northern edge of Rockefeller Plaza.
-There's loads of opportunities for interactive play.
+There's loads of opportunities for interactive play, including a brand-new "doll hospital," open just in time for the 2019 holiday season.
 You can also treat your daughter to a doll-and-me spa treatment or fancy tea in the on-site cafe.
 How fun is that?